IRDG2OI/geoenrich/docs/source/install.rst

 4.2.
 Adding other data sources
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-At the same location, there is a *catalog.csv* file that you can update to add other opendap servers.
+At the same location, there is a *catalog.csv* file that already contains a list of available variables.
+If you want to use a dataset from Copernicus, you first need to register on `their website <https://resources.marine.copernicus.eu/registration-form>`_ and write your credentials in the *credentials.py* file.

+If you need additional variables, you can update the *catalog.csv* file to add other opendap servers.
 Three columns are compulsory:

 - *variable*: A unique name for that variable (user defined).
 - *url*: OpenDAP URL.